Albymens/Task-Management-API/README.md

 **_Sample Requests:_** Available at resources/test-sample/Task Management.postman_collection.json.
 Steps

-## Register User: POST /user/register
+## Register User & Login
-Login: POST /auth/login (Obtain JWT token from the response)
-Authenticate: Add the JWT token to the Authorization header for subsequent requests.
+- Register the user with username and password `POST /user/register`
-- login `POST /auth/login`
+- login with the same username and password `POST /auth/login`
 - Obtain JWT Token from the login response object
--  Add the JWT token to the `Authorization` header for the rest of the endpoint
+- Add the JWT token to the `Authorization` header for subsequent requests.